-What We Say Says Something About Us
+What We Say Says Something About Us: Guarding hearts And Words

 My off-color word only came out when I was driving.
 It welled up from inside me and spewed out of my mouth when someone passed me on a double yellow line, or when an insane driver cut me off, or when a driver was just being plain crazy!